-Consequently, blood pressure will rise on any SARM, albeit to less heights than most anabolic steroids.
+Consequently, blood pressure will rise on any SARM, albeit to lesser heights than most anabolic steroids.

 SARMs are hepatotoxic and thus AST/ALT enzymes will rise on-cycle.
-Research shows us that SARMs have the potential to cause hepatocellular–cholestatic liver injury (3), like anabolic steroids.
-However, this is not common when taking moderate dosages and taking rest in-between cycles.
+Anecdotally, we have found that SARMs have the potential to cause hepatocellular–cholestatic liver injury.
+This is also confirmed in clinical research (5).
+However, such an injury is uncommon when taking moderate dosages and taking rest in-between cycles.